soesandarwin2201/DumbCoding/README.md

 ### Key Features <a name="key-features"></a>

-- User can interact with 3d model
+- User can create the Blog post with source
+- User can edit and modify the post
-- add the motion and animation
+- User can delete the post
-- User can rotate and see the detail tech stack
+- User can see the collection of resource
+- User can go to other user profile
+- User can search with user name , tag name and title

 <p align="right">(<a href="#readme-top">back to top</a>)</p>